Mowgli9/StakerParadiseSmartContract/README.md

 # STAKER PARADISE SMART CONTRACT SIDE / ADMIN DASHBOARD

  This is the blockchain side of the project staker paradise, and the admin dashboard.

- So if you don't see the repo of the FrontEnd part you will find it here :
+ ! important : all the information about the project you find it on the repo bellow :

+ The frontend repo :